-The big mackerel are caught in the autumn in our waters.
+The large mackerel are caught from summer to autumn in our waters.
 Go on a fishing trip with a boat on the sea, from Odden and catch your own fresh mackerel.
 Clean the mackerel at the boat immediately and put them in a frost box, you are sure to come home with fresh mackerel.
 No fish go so fast in solution as a mackerel.
 It would just be herring.
 Should the boat put crushed ice available, it is also a good solution.
+(Purified mackerel for smoke keeps its head on, but gills and entrails are taken out)

 When returning home start removing the eyes, if you didn't do it on the boat, use a potato knife.
 Cut up from anus to the head and pinch out the intestines and gills.
 Clean the mackerel in the abdominal cavity for blood with a soft brush.
 I can have about 16 large mackerel in my smokig oven in one layer, but remember mackerel may not touch each other, if so they are not nice golden on the sides.
 This recipe is adapted my Smoke oven.